-CAREER RESEARCH AND DEVELOPMENT

-Course: 559616 - I (Academic) 1 credit
+CAREER RESEARCH AND DEVELOPMENT Course: 559616 (Academic) 1 credit Not offered at WMHS

-Students in this course use the Maryland career development framework to explore potential career areas through the process of self-awareness, career awareness, career exploration, and setting academic and career-related goals.
-Course content will integrate the development of competency in business writing, as well as, the Skills for Success (communication, learning, interpersonal, technology, and critical thinking).
+Students in this course use the Maryland career development framework to explore potential career areas through the process of selfawareness, career awareness, career exploration, and setting academic and career-related goals.
+Course content will integrate the development of competency in business writing, as well as the Skills for Success (communication, learning, interpersonal, technology, and critical thinking).
 Students will also be required to prepare for and participate in a mock job interview process and maintain a career portfolio.